-Next, define the area for which you would like to calculate the volume.
+- Add points around the stockpile for which you want to compute the volume.

 Take note of where you click

-As you'll see in the following section - the volume is calculated by creating a surface which fits within the area you define (see below).
+As you'll see in the following section - the volume is calculated by creating a surface which fits within the area you define.
 This means that the elevation of the points you select is very important.
 For example, accidentally selecting a point on a pile of rocks, as opposed to on the ground, will change the volume calculation and its accuracy.
-More on this below.

-It is very important to define the base of the pile well when measuring volume.
 Sometimes it can be difficult to see the base of a stockpile when looking at the Orthomosaic, due to shadows or similarly colored surrounding areas.
-To more easily see the nuances in terrain we recommend using the Elevation Toolbox as the base layer of the map when computing volumes.
+To more easily see the nuances in the terrain we recommend using the Elevation Toolbox as the base layer of the map when computing volumes.

 Below is an example that demonstrates why using the Elevation Toolbox is a best practice when calculating volumes.
 In the Orthomosaic (on the left) it is difficult to see the small pile of rocks to the left of the stockpile.
 Defining the base layer on top of the small rock pile would lead to inaccurate volume calculations.
 Using the Elevation Toolbox (on the right), the small pile becomes easily viewable, enabling you to avoid defining a point of the base on top of the rocks.

-In order to calculate a volume, we need to define the base so we can calculate the volume between the floor and the stockpile's surface.
-This also helps us understand the volume that would need to be removed (in the case of a stockpile) or added (in the case of a hole) in order to flatten the surface so that it's the same as the surrounding ground.
+The volume calculations between the base-plane and the terrain surface of your area of interest is given in terms of the volume that would need to be removed (in the case of a stockpile) and/or added (in the case of a hole) in order to flatten the surface so that it's the same as the surrounding ground.

-Cut is the volume we would have to remove from the area (a pile) in order to flatten it (e.g., you're cutting off the pile).
+Cut refers to the volume you would have to remove from the area (a pile) in order to flatten it (e.g., you're cutting off the pile).

-Fill is the volume we would have to haul in, in order to fill a hole, in order to flatten the area.
+Fill corresponds to the volume you would have to haul in, to "fill" a hole, in order to flatten the area.

-Within DroneDeploy's App Market, you can download the "Stockpile Analysis App" to see how the volume of your stockpile has changed over time.
+Within DroneDeploy's App Market, you can download the "GCP Volume Analysis" app to see how the volume of your stockpile has changed over time.
 Simply download the app and then conduct a volume measurement around your stockpile.
-DroneDeploy will then look for stockpiles in the same area of previous maps that you've flown and show you the cut, fill and volume measurements of that pile.
+DroneDeploy will then look for stockpiles in the same area of previous maps that you've flown and show you the Cut, Fill and Volume measurements of that pile.
 You can even download the data as a CSV file.